 MCLA recognizes that cell phones are used as a primary method of communication for faculty, staff, and students constantly on the move.
 As mentioned before, cell phones are just one of the many different ways RAVE allows you to receive emergency messages.
 Because MCLA does not routinely collect and manage your cell phone number and carrier as a part of faculty, staff, and student information, we are relying on you to provide this information to us.

 If you don't own a cell phone, you will still be able to receive emergency messages.
 Just log into the system and click on the "Update Emergency Contacts and Cell Phone" information link.
 Instead of entering a cell phone number in the designated area, enter the ten digit telephone number you wish to be contacted at during an emergency.
 Once you have entered the number, click submit and make sure you see the screen indicating the telephone number has been added.
 That's it!
 Also, you should know email, voicemail, and the College's website are all other ways we will use to contact you in an emergency.

 The choice to receive voice and/or text messages via your cell phone is yours; however, MCLA strongly encourages all community members to participate in the emergency notification system by providing us with their cell phone information.
-Providing this necessary information will help ensure we are able to communicate with you using as many devices Communicator NXT has to offer.
+Providing this necessary information will help ensure we are able to communicate with you using as many devices as RAVE has to offer.